Tanz0rz/haxe-fmod/docs/guides/settings.md

 });
 ```

 `onceReady` runs the handler immediately when initialization is already complete.
 Otherwise it runs the handler on the first serviced frame after initialization completes.
 Values pushed to FMOD before that point land on objects that do not exist yet.
 Setup code that applies state belongs inside the handler.
-A second argument runs instead when a default bank failed to load.
-That runs at once when the failure is already known, otherwise from `update`.
-A handler with no second argument runs once FMOD is ready, with or without every bank.
+A second argument runs instead when a default bank failed to load or FMOD refused to initialize.
+Both run once initialization settled, at once when it already has and otherwise from `update`.
+A handler with no second argument runs either way, with or without audio.

 `provideBank(fileName, bytes)` hands the runtime the bytes of a default bank.
 The runtime then loads from memory instead of fetching the file.
 The engine preloaders call it with what the engine's own loader delivered.
 With the `banksProvided` setting on, initialization fetches none of them.
 On HTML5 it waits for every bank in `autoLoadBanks` to be provided.
 A native target loads them inside `init`, so every bank is provided before `init` or counts as failed. `provideBankFailed(fileName, reason)` reports a bank the loader cannot deliver.
 The runtime traces the reason once, and initialization completes without that bank.